madtomic/Maintenance-Manager--CB-Plugin/README.md

 Advice: If you don't want to change the icon, upload your original one and put the adress in the config file.

 **Important: If your server is running without icon, the one which is in the config file will be displayed even out of a maintenance!**

+To add colors to your texts, just put '§' and a character from 0-9 and a-f before the words you want to color.
+Please refer you to this page to know formatting codes: http://minecraft.gamepedia.com/Formatting_codes

 ##To do